 Deck Your Home with Boughs of Holly (or Magnolia, or Spruce, or...)

 When you think of childhood holidays, what memories come to mind?
-One of mine is of winter walks through a nearby holly tree grove.
+One of mine is of winter walks through a holly tree grove near my childhood home.
 I’d go there now, if I could, to find what I’d most want to use to create a homemade holiday wreath.

-Turns out, the traditional materials we use in holiday wreaths grew out of what nature had provided to us regionally.
+Turns out, the traditional materials that adorn the holiday wreaths we see today grew out of what nature had been providing to us regionally.
 That is, we used what grew where we lived to make what became our traditional holiday wreaths.
 Magnolia wreaths harken back to Southern wreath-making traditions; Fraser fir wreaths started in the Blue Ridge and Appalachian mountain range; the bright red of the American holly tree berries became a staple for wreath making along the east coast and into the Midwest and Texas; Blue Spruce wreaths became as widespread as the tree itself in the Rockies, stretching north into Wyoming and Idaho; and Eucalyptus wreaths became the natural choice in western states like California and Arizona.

 New Traditions for Homemade Holiday Wreath Making